Medical Subject Headings (MeSH®) in MEDLINE®/PubMed®: A Tutorial

 NLM's MEDLINE indexers use the following steps to determine the subject content of an article:

-- Select for indexing only those subjects actually discussed as opposed to those subjects merely mentioned.
+- Focus on the Results section.
+Select for indexing only those subjects actually discussed as opposed to those subjects merely mentioned.
+To identify indexable content, indexers may need to check section headings, paragraph headings, and items such as charts, plates, tables, and illustrations.

-- Read the summary or conclusions of the author to determine whether the stated purpose was achieved.
+- Scan the summary or conclusions to confirm the main points of the article.
 Do not index implications or suggested future applications.
-Do not index conclusive statements not supported by the text.

 Page 1 of 1